Pioneers in Irrigation – Legacy Video for an Industry

-When Glenn Bowlin, the official Historian of the Irrigation Association, approached us in 2007 about creating a video for the IA’s Museum, he had no idea what sort of an education he would be receiving about the production of a great legacy video over the following two years.
+When Glenn Bowlin, the official Historian of the Irrigation Association, approached us about creating a video for the IA’s Museum, he had no idea what sort of an education he would be receiving about the production of a great legacy video over the following two years.

 He wanted to take advantage of an upcoming industry show to gather industry leaders and videotape interviews of them about the parts they played in the irrigation industry.
 Glenn knew he was on to a great idea, and so did we.
 Can you imagine how many different video production crews you would have to send out to various locations around the globe to accomplish the same thing?
 The costs would be prohibitive.